Troon/leaf2mqtt/README.md

     1. `MQTTUSER`: (optional) Username for your MQTT broker.
     1. `MQTTPASS`: (optional) Password for your MQTT broker.

 If all goes well, you should start to see the messages coming through on MQTT.

-Request updates over MQTT: see `leaf-switches.yaml`.
+You request updates over MQTT: see `leaf-switches.yaml`.
 It's up to you how and when you request an update: keep it to a minimum for the sake of your 12V battery.
 See `leaf-automations.yaml` for some inspiration.